20 Best Things to do in Valencia, Spain

 Bioparc Valencia (Zoo)

-Another popular attraction in Valencia is the Bioparc in the north-west of the city.
-It is a zoo that has created a very special landscape on approximately 100,000 square meters with almost invisible fencing.
-The animals can move quite freely and live in a relatively natural environment with plants, rocks, lakes and waterfalls.
+A top attraction in Valencia is the Bioparc, a stunning zoo in the north-west of the city.
+This is a zoo that has created a very special zoo landscape on about 100,000 square meters through almost invisible fencing.
+The animals can move quite freely and live in a relatively natural environment of plants, rocks, lakes and waterfalls.
+On a visit, you can experience Africa up close with leopards, lemurs, hyenas, lions, giraffes, rhinos, hippos, porcupines, ostriches, elephants, otters and a variety of other species.

 Opening Hours: from 10:00 am | Entrance Fee: 24 euros